Top Ten Twitter Tips For Sports Clubs

 TOP TEN TWITTER TIPS FOR CLUBS

-This is your opportunity to sell and promote your club, it will normally be the first thing people see who they click on your profile so make it worth reading.
+This is your opportunity to sell and promote your club; it will be the first thing people see who they click on your profile to make it worth reading.

-- Profile Picture – Ideally, this will be your clubs crest or logo, as its what people will see in the picture when you tweet. it should be a decent quality and stand out.
+Profile Picture – Ideally, this will be your clubs crest or logo, as its what people will see in the picture when you tweet.
+It should be a decent quality and stand out.

-- Background Image – This picture should convey an image that sums up your club, if you are a family friendly club make sure this reflects this ie have smiling kids enjoying themselves
+Background Image – This picture should convey an image that sums up your club if you are a family friendly club make sure this reflects this, i.e. have smiling kids enjoying themselves

-Location – Aside from helping others to find you, this also helps separate you from other clubs of the same name…for example there are a dozen or so Eoghan Rua GAA clubs in Ulster alone
+Location – Aside from helping others to find you, this also helps separate you from other clubs of the same name; for example, there are a dozen or so Eoghan Rua GAA clubs in Ulster alone

-While this may sound like something that needs a 50 page document, it doesn’t.
-Your club just needs to decide on what it will be used for, as remember Twitter posts generally get read most in the first two hours after its posted.
+While this may sound like something that needs a 50-page document, it doesn’t.
+Your club just needs to decide on what it will be used for, as remember Twitter posts get read most in the first two hours after its posted.

-This is why most clubs, teams and organisations use it for game updates, or post multiple times about the same news story.
+This is why most clubs, teams and organisations use it for game updates or post multiple times about the same news story.

-4. Find Local Accounts – Twitter is a social media, therefore get social with it, follow local clubs, businesses and people in your community.
+Twitter is social media, therefore get social with it, follow local clubs, businesses and people in your community.
 Make sure you try to interact with them, as you never know who is behind that twitter handle… maybe a new player or your next sponsor.

-5. Manage Your Followers – On twitter anyone can follow you and, as above, you can follow anyone else.
-The tweets of those you follow appear in your Home Feed, so only follow those that follow you and those accounts that you find interesting or useful…..the last thing you want is to miss something because someone on your feed has sent 400 tweets today.
-If someone that follows you is a prolific tweeter, than you can always go into settings (the title cog icon) and mute them.
+On Twitter, anyone can follow you and, as above, you can follow anyone else.
+The tweets of those you follow appear in your Home Feed, so only follow those that follow you and those accounts that you find interesting or useful, the last thing you want is to miss something because someone on your feed has sent 400 tweets today.
+If someone that follows you is a prolific tweeter, then you can always go into settings (the title cog icon) and mute them.

 Getting the conversation going

-6. Posting A Tweet – You have 140 characters in a tweet, however, it is recommended that yo keep tweets short and sweet.
-Around 100 characters is the recommended length for people to quickly read and get the message.
+You have 280 characters in a tweet.
+However, we recommend that you keep tweets short and sweet.
+Around 70 to 100 characters are the recommended length for people to read and get the message quickly.

-- Saturday (Game day) Team line up, team photo, updates of the game/s, man on the match then the results.
+- Saturday (Gameday) Team line up, team photo, updates of the game/s, man on the match then the results.
 You can also like other results

-- Sunday – Tweet the result again, the match report on your website, links to any galleries on facebook.
+- Sunday – Tweet the result again, the match report on your website, links to any galleries on Facebook.